mMahdiShrf/FPU_VHDL/README.md

 - ISE 14.7 to synthesize on FPGA

 ## Usage
-- Using FPGA as external FPU
+- Using FPGA as an external FPU

 ## VHDL Development
-- [Describe the structure of the VHDL code, key modules, and any specific coding standards or guidelines followed.
-Include information about the design approach and methodologies used.]
+First, I designed and implemented smaller modules and then used them to create the main module.
+The smaller modules were created according to the procedure that IEEE 754 suggests for arithmetic operations.

 ## Contact
 mahdi.sharif20001@gmail.com